-Three physical therapists and eight occupational therapists served approximately 300 school-aged students and completed dozens of evaluations during the 2022-23 school year.
+Three physical therapists and eight occupational therapists served more than 650 school-aged students and completed dozens of evaluations during the 2023-24 school year.
 Through consultations with students and their families, as well as school personnel, therapists work to enhance learning and participation, achieve physical milestones and to foster independence.
-PTs and OTs completed more than 50 early childhood evaluations using the Primary Service Provider model and provided services for more than 150 families.